eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-wot-integration-example.md

 ## Creating a new Thing based on the TM

-In order to create a Thing (instance) and create the Thing JSON skeleton following the WoT Thing Model, simply create a Thing via the Ditto HTTP API (e.g. `PUT /api/2/things/<thingId>`):
+To create a Thing (instance) and create the Thing JSON skeleton following the WoT Thing Model, simply create a Thing via the Ditto HTTP API (e.g. `PUT /api/2/things/<thingId>`):

 ```bash